Web Server Types Explained

 Modular architecture (load only what you need)

-directory-level configuration
+.htaccesssupport for directory-level configuration -

 Excellent compatibility with PHP-based applications